 APPENDIX 1b for acoustic dispensing.
-Example scheme for the serial dilution of the reference agonist Calcitriol into DMSO to generate 1,000x-concentrated stocks.
-30 nl / well are pre-dispensed into an empty assay plate using an acoustic transfer device.
+Example scheme for the serial dilution of the CCBA using DMSO to generate 1,000x-concentrated stocks.
+30 nl / well of these prepared stocks are first dispensed into empty wells of the assay plate using an acoustic transfer device, followed by the dispensing of 30 $\mu$ l / well of HNF4 $\alpha$ reporter cells.